JustFuckIt001/fuck-claude-fuck-anthropic/README.md

-# fuck-claude-fuck-anthropic
-Fuck Anthropic!
-Fuck this evil company!
+# Anthropic is an evil, biased company.
+Fuck them.